 In the 1980s, examples like the Bronco and Buick GNX appear and the 1990s include such classics as the Viper and Corvette.
 The line also features pickup trucks from several decades and quirky vehicles like the Pacer, Edsel, and Corvair.
 The sum of all these models is a deep and rich sampling of America’s automotive history.
 Although the Racing Champions brand continued to use the Mint castings in other assortments, the Mint name was dropped in the early 2000s.

 Racing Champions purchased the venerable Ertl Company in 1999, changing the company name to Racing Champions Ertl.
 For several years Ertl had been producing 1:18th-scale die-cast models and had built a loyal following for the “American Muscle” name.
 By 2000, Racing Champions Ertl introduced a new selection of high-detail 1:64th-scale models under the Ertl American Muscle brand name.
 These cars featured opening hoods and most also had an

 opening trunk.
 The artfully rendered plastic chassis featured separate parts for the suspension and exhaust.
-Often, headlight and taillight lens were molded separately in transparent plastic.
-All of these details brought the cars to a new level of authenticity and accuracy not seen before in such a small scale.
+Often, the headlight and taillight lens was molded separately in transparent plastic.
+All of these details brought the cars to a new level of authenticity and accuracy not seen before on such a small scale.
 These miniatures were only available for a few years and were often difficult to find when new.